oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # Appendix A: Message Examples

+_This appendix is non-normative in its entirety._

+MQTT control packet examples in this appendix present packet contents relevant to the function(s) being illustrated but do not include all required control packet contents (e.g., computed length fields are not listed, bitmapped flags are written out to convey intent rather than presented as bitmaps).

-> **NOTE:** Example message creation and presentation format
+> **EDITOR'S NOTE:** Example message creation and presentation
-> are work-in-progress and two alternative representations
-> as currently provided.
-The editors would welcome
+> format are work-in-progress.
+The editor welcomes
-> suggestions for the most useful presentation format.
+> suggestions for improving the presentation format.

 ## A.1 Example 1: _Connect and Subscribe_

-Figure A-CAS illustrates the process of the Orchestrator and a Consumer each connecting to the MQTT broker and subscribing to relevant channels.
-The Consumer supports the notional actuator profiles `alpha` and `iota`, and is assigned the identifier `abc123`.
+Figure A-CAS illustrates the process of a Producer (ie., Orchestrator) and a Consumer each connecting to the MQTT broker and subscribing to relevant channels.
+The Consumer supports the notional actuator profiles `alpha` and `iota`, and is assigned the username `zulu01north`.
+The Producer is assigned the username `orch01north`.

 #### Figure A-CAS: Connect and Subscribe

 ![Connect and Subscribe Sequence](./images/con_sub.png)

-The Producer and Consumer CONNECT packets for this example are as follows; the optional username and password fields of the CONNECT packet are populated in this example:
+The Producer and Consumer CONNECT packets for this example are as follows; the optional username and password fields of the CONNECT packets are populated in this example:

 ![Producer and Consumer Connect Cackets](./images/connect-packets.png)